klemenv/PyDevice/PyRecord.md

 ### Input fields
 INPx fields are used to pass parameters to Python code to be executed.
-They can be constant values specified at boot time or changed during the runtime.
-Alternatively the fields can be links to other records including external PVs.
-INPx values are obtained every time this record processes.
+The fields can be database links, channel access links or constants.
+If they're links, they must specify another record's field.
+If they're constants, they will be initialized with the value they are configured with and can be changed vid dbPuts.

 Each INPx field has a corresponding FTx field that specifies the type of the field.
-This is needed to convert parameters to Python types before executing Python code.
-Supported types include:
-* CHAR
-* UCHAR
-* SHORT
-* USHORT
-* LONG
-* ULONG
-* INT64
-* UINT64
-* FLOAT
-* DOUBLE
-* ~~STRING~~
+Only scalar type are supported as of now: CHAR, UCHAR, SHORT, USHOR, LONG, ULONG, INT64, UINT64, FLOAT, DOUBLE, STRING.
+Setting a corresponding FTx field is required for constant values, but optional for links as they automatically determine the scalar type from the connected link.

 ### Output fields
-The result of executed Python code is put to VAL field every time record processes.
+The result of executed Python code is pushed to VAL field every time record processes.
 Record should specify the returned value type in FTVL field and should match the return type from the executed Python code.
 For example, result of `17+3` is a long integer and the FTVL should specify LONG.

-Supported types include:
+Supported types include: CHAR, UCHAR, SHORT, USHORT, LONG, ULONG, INT64, UINT64, FLOAT, DOUBLE, STRING.
-* CHAR
-* UCHAR
-* SHORT
-* USHORT
-* LONG
-* ULONG
-* INT64
-* UINT64
-* FLOAT
-* DOUBLE
-* STRING

 ### Python expression
 The purpose of this record is to be able to execute arbitrary Python code by passing multiple parameters from EPICS PVs.
-The actual code to be executed is specified in EXEC field.
+The actual code to be executed is specified in CALC field.
 The field is evaluated every time the record processes, and so it can be changed at runtime.

 When record processes, it first obtains latest values for the the INPx fields.
-Input parameters can be specified as %A%, %B%, etc. Input paramaters values are then replaced in the EXEC string and the string is then executed through Python interpreter.
+Input parameters can be specified as %A%, %B%, etc. Input paramaters values are then replaced in the CALC string and the string is then executed through Python interpreter.
 The result (expression, function return value, etc.) is transfered to VAL field and the monitor is posted.
 In case Python code can not be executed or throws an exception, the record alarm is set to